Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Introduction

+\item The third workflow uses flows ab initio in the specification and semantic analysis of evolution commands.
+This circumvents checking any continuity, existence, uniqueness or invariant conditions of vector fields mentioned.
+This is not at all supported by $\dL$. \end{itemize}

-Hybrid program verification is then performed within the concrete semantics, but verification condition generation eliminates all structural conditions automatically so that proof obligations are entirely about the dynamics of the hybrid program store.
-They can be calculated in mathematical textbook style by equational reasoning, and ultimately by external solvers.
-We have already created simple tactics that help automating the computation of derivatives in multivariate Banach spaces and that of polynomials and transcendental functions.
+With all three workflows, hybrid program verification is ultimately performed within the concrete semantics.
+But, as with classical program verification, verification condition generation eliminates all structural conditions automatically so that proof obligations are entirely about the dynamics of the hybrid program store.
+They can be calculated in mathematical textbook style by equational reasoning, and of course by external solvers and decision procedures for arithmetic (their integration, as oracles or as verified components, is very important, but left for future work).
+For the introductory examples presented, we have merely formalised some simple tactics that help automating the computation of derivatives in multivariate Banach spaces or that of polynomials and transcendental functions.
+Yet for those who prefer $\dL$-style reasoning we have formalised a rudimentary set of its inference rules that are sound relative to our semantics.
+Overall, unlike $\dL$, which prescribes its domain-specific set of inference rules, we grant users the freedom of choice between various workflows and even of developing their own one within our semantic framework.

-The entire approach, and the entire mathematical development in this article has been formalised with Isabelle.
+The entire framework, including the mathematical development in this article, has been formalised with Isabelle/HOL.
 All Isabelle components can be found in the Archive of Formal Proofs~\cite{afp:kad,afp:vericomp,afp:transem,afp:hybrid}.
 We are currently using them to verify hybrid programs post hoc in the standard weakest liberal precondition style outlined above.
-Yet the approach is flexible enough to support Hoare-style reasoning, symbolic execution with strongest postconditions, program refinement in the style of Back and von Wright~\cite{BackW98} and reasoning about program equivalences \`a la Kleene algebra with tests~\cite{Kozen97}.
+Yet the approach is flexible enough to support the verification of hybrid systems using Hoare logic~\cite{FosterMS20}, symbolic execution with strongest postconditions, program refinement with predicate transformers in the style of Back and von Wright~\cite{BackW98} and Morgan~\cite{FosterMS20}, and reasoning about hybrid program equivalences in the elegant equational style of Kleene algebra with tests~\cite{Kozen97}.

+While our approach is powerful enough to tackle most problems of a recent systems competition~\cite{MitschMJZWZ20}, the work documented in this article focuses mainly on the semantic foundations and the proof of concept that the approach works.
+A more user-friendly specification language, a less simplistic hybrid store model, enhanced tactics for reasoning with flows and invariants, and mathematical background theories for reasoning about affine and linear systems of differential equations have been added while this article has been under review~\cite{Munive20,FosterGMS21}.
+The doctoral dissertation of the first author contains a more comprehensive description of the framework and further generalisations~\cite{Munive21}.